 Cons: Bulky, lacks durability, extra straps

 Compare to Similar Products

 Our Analysis and Test Results

-For spring 2018, we have completed testing the newly updated REI Co-op Traverse 65.
-Overall, we felt that this new model is an improvement over the last.
+Overall, we felt that the new REI Co-Op Traverse 65 is an improvement over the last.
 The suspension system is more streamlined and comfortable; the pockets and access points on the outside are in better locations make for more ease of use.
 We also liked the new, easy-to-access water bottle holders on the sides.
-The new Uplift 2.0 feature was one aspect of the new design that we were not crazy about, though.
+The Uplift 2.0 feature was one aspect of the new design that we were not crazy about, though.
 These added straps seemed unnecessary and made for additional straps that got in the way.

 This pack's strong suit is the fact that there are no surprises; what you see is what you get.
 The Traverse has a basic design that provides support and carrying comfort, with features that keep your gear organized without going overboard.
 The rain fly and hydration compatibility are positive additions, but also have become standard among backpacking packs and are nothing too special.

 The Traverse performed well regarding comfort.
 The new model of the Traverse weighs 4.63 pounds and thus works best carrying large loads.
 Unlike the previous model, the shoulder straps and waist belt on the new Traverse were comfortable and supple right away.
 With 65 liters of carrying capacity, this pack works well for long trips.
 The new suspension carries weight effectively.
 The suspension system and metal frame are similar to the Gregory Deva 60, but feel more lightweight and more in line with the Gregory Octal 55.
 Though the improved hip belt is a step up, it still has a plastic plate in it that we didn't like because of its bulk and stiffness.